-If your landlord makes an attempt to evict you, while it’s his mistake that mice have infested the property, this is unlawful.
+This is often the reason why landlords prefer evicting their tenants instead of doing the required repair work to the property.
+It is unlawful if your landlord attempts to evict you while it’s their mistake that mice have infested the property.
 Our advice is to contact an attorney, after which breaking your lease might be the better option.

 Who is responsible for a cockroach infestation?

-The reason for cockroach infestation might be issues with the neighbour or any other systemic problem that has been ignored for too long.
-The pest may also be brought into the property from outside via luggage or any form of personal items, which have been contaminated with cockroach eggs or living insects.
-It’s very hard to prove the source of the infestation, which may cause of conflict who is responsible for the roaches inside the property.
+The reason for cockroach infestation might be issued with the neighbour or any other systemic problem that has been ignored for too long.
+The pest may also be brought into the property from outside via luggage or any form of personal items which have been contaminated with cockroach eggs or living insects.
+It’s very hard to prove the source of the infestation, which may cause conflict who is responsible for the roaches inside the property.

 Who is responsible for a bed bug infestation?